davidcurrie2001/DataMap/README.md

 # DataMap
-Demo of dynamic mapping database to DATRAS format (ICES WKSEATEC 2018)
+Demo of dynamic mapping of database to DATRAS format (ICES WKSEATEC 2018)